People are hardwired to recognized patterns.

 Those are the complicated steps a user is required to take.
 Design patterns will facilitate the product learning curve and leverage the familiarity factor.

 Okay, done with the intros.
 Now let’s move to practicalities.
-Here are the great places recommended by our UX/UI design team to grab those patterns.
+Here are the great places recommended by our UX/UI design team to discover great patterns.

 Source some inspiration, tips and new ideas for your mobile app UX design from the following comprehensive collections:

 One of the most well-organized libraries on the web with new content added regularly.
-Also, it’s one of the only libraries so far to feature Apple Watch design patterns, apart from the standard iPhone/iPad ones.
+Also, it’s one of the only libraries so far to feature Apple Watch design patterns, along with the standard iPhone/iPad ones.
 Everything is neatly categorized for fast search and you can easily choose to review “checkout” or “invite friends” patterns only.

 Warning: there’s a lot of content, so don’t get carried away ☺

-A great one-stop library for all the Android developers and designers.
+A great one-stop shop for all the Android developers and designers.
 The website features a good range of essential interaction patterns with short custom summaries for each and attractive wireframe-styled illustrations.

 No great UX is imaginable without great user interface design to back it up.
 Lovely UI features a handpicked collection of the best buttons, badges, icons, popovers, profile designs and other goodies both for iOS and Android devices.
 They also tend to highlight the emerging popular trends in UI in the top navigation bar.

 A very neat library, which allows you quickly to locate various UI and UX patterns for specific features e.g. login, navigation or homepages.
-The library, however, isn’t updated frequently these days, hence may lack some of the newer elements.
+However, this library isn’t updated frequently these days, hence may lack some of the newer elements.

 Refine your pattern search by style, color, type and device to uncover dozens of incredible designs highlighted at this database.
 The con here is that you may need to dig through website design, illustration and typography before locating mobile design solutions.

 As the name goes – this library is here to captivate your imagination.
-You can choose to review specific components or proven transition, UI or instructional patterns.
-The majority of them are also animated to give you a better product feel.
+You can choose to review specific design components or proven mobile UX patterns.
+The majority of finds are also animated to give you a better product feel.

 Android developers, move on to the next library, this one is all about designing for Apple.
 Currently, this website features 673 patterns in 63 different applications – just enough to give you a better idea of your product look 😉